dtapuska/useractivation/README.md

 If in the future we wish to expose an event when `UserActivation` is changed we are able to change UserActivation to be an EventTarget.

+## Security Considerations

+We explicitly chose an opt-in API (the default for `includeUserActivation` is `false`) so that a message channel doesn't accidentally leak interaction behavior to another receiver unknowingly.
+For example communication between an iframe and a parent document is not necessarily mutual.
+A iframe may wish to provide its user interaction state to the parent but the parent may not wish to indicate this to an iframe.

+## Alternates Explored

+We explored an alternative of exposing a UserActivation attribute to be cross origin on a Window object.
+However this approach had two drawbacks:
+* The interaction state at the time of the message is posted isn't captured.
+* Chosing to expose the attribute conditionally is hard.

 ## Proposed IDL